danenders/pokeclassic/README.md

 # PokeClassic
 ## Status: Version 1 released!

-PokeClassic is a recreation of Pokemon Emerald, recreated in the Pokemon Emerald engine.
+PokeClassic is a recreation of Pokemon Yellow in the Pokemon Emerald engine.
 Revisit your classic adventures through Kanto with new features, questlines, and post game content!

 # Getting PokeClassic
 This repository builds the following ROM: